Whitsunday Islands National Park (QLD)

 Whitsunday Islands: 74 Islands, One Perfect Beach

-The Whitsunday Islands sit off the central Queensland coast about halfway between Brisbane and Cairns, scattered across the Coral Sea in a rough 100 km arc.
+The Whitsunday Islands sit off the central Queensland coast halfway between Brisbane and Cairns, scattered across the Coral Sea in a rough 100-kilometre arc.
 Of the 74 islands, most are uninhabited national park.
 About a dozen are accessible by boat.
-One, Whitsunday Island, has a beach that appears on every Australian tourism poster: Whitehaven Beach, 7 km of silica sand so fine it squeaks when you walk on it and so white it reflects the sun with an intensity that makes sunglasses mandatory.
+One, Whitsunday Island itself, has a beach that appears in Australian tourism campaigns so reliably it has become almost cliche: Whitehaven Beach, 7 kilometres of silica sand so fine it squeaks when you walk on it, so white it reflects the sun with an intensity that makes polarised sunglasses necessary rather than optional.

-The beach gets busy from around 10:30 to 14:00 when multiple day-trip boats arrive simultaneously.
-To see it without the crowds, book a sailing charter that stays overnight, or specifically choose an operator that arrives early.
+The beach gets crowded from around 10:30 to 14:00 when multiple day-trip boats arrive simultaneously.
+To see it without the crowd, book a sailing charter that stays overnight or specifically choose an operator with early arrival times.
+Sunrise at Whitehaven, with no other boats present and the light low across the sand, is the experience that justifies the premium.

 Snorkelling and Diving

 The Great Barrier Reef proper lies east of the islands.
-Hardy Reef, Bait Reef, and Line Reef are the main snorkelling destinations accessible from Airlie Beach, approximately 60-80 km offshore and reached by fast catamaran in 90 minutes.
-The coral at these outer reefs is healthier than the inshore sections, which have experienced bleaching events.
+Hardy Reef, Bait Reef, and Line Reef are the main snorkelling destinations from Airlie Beach, 60-80km offshore, reached by fast catamaran in 90 minutes.
+The outer reefs are healthier than the inshore sections, which have experienced bleaching.
 Visibility on calm days exceeds 15 metres.

 Hamilton Island

-For the budget-conscious, Hamilton Island isn’t the pick - Airlie Beach has far cheaper accommodation and the boats to the same destinations leave from both.
+For budget travellers, Hamilton Island is not the base: Airlie Beach has far cheaper accommodation and boats to the same destinations depart from both.

 Where to Eat in Airlie Beach